multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 INFO:utils:View this contract address in the Elrond Devnet Explorer: https://devnet-explorer.elrond.com/accounts/erd1qqqqqqqqqqqqq...
 ```

 This is because contract addresses are calculated from the deployer's address and their current account nonce.
 They are not random.
 So erdpy calculates the address beforehand and displays it in the terminal.
+Additionally, the deployed contract is always in the same shard as the deployer.

 ## Getting EGLD on devnet